mendableai/firecrawl/README.md

 Crawl and convert any website into LLM-ready markdown.
 Build by [Mendable.ai](https://mendable.ai?ref=gfirecrawl)

-*This repo is still in early development and its main purpose is to help improve accuracy of LLM response given clean data*
+*This repo is still in early development and its main purpose is to help improve accuracy of LLM response given clean data.*

 ## What is Firecrawl?